 - Have workouts that you can do from home or when travelling.
 I like to do a lot of my workouts at home for ease and so I can workout even when I’m solely responsible for my kids.
 But even if you normally go to the gym, sometimes you might not have the time or the car might be broken or you might be travelling.
 Have some go-to workouts that you can do wherever you are with no equipment.
 You might want to invest into some small pieces of equipment – a mat, weighted skipping rope, dumbells, resistance bands etc. Then no matter what, you’ve got things you can do from home.
 You could never step foot in a gym and still be fit and strong.
 You can see some of the equipment I use in my Amazon shop here (affiliate link).

 - Just keep moving.
 For me, it’s key to always do something.
 There is a phrase ‘movement creates motivation’ and I’ve found that to be true.
 For me, there is no get out of jail free card.
 I tell myself there are no excuses.
 I recently sprained my ankle and injured my toe and didn’t miss a workout.
 What I did do though was adapt the workouts to ensure I could do something.
 I adjusted certain exercises to reduce the impact.
 I altered workouts to focus on other areas and avoid my left foot.
-When I get my period and have awful cramps I might switch to a calming yoga workout that day but I always keep moving.
+When I get my period and have awful cramps I might switch to a calming yoga workout later that day but I always keep moving.
 My personal rule is I always have to do something physical for 20 minutes – if you can’t face something intense it could be stretching or a walk.
 With a little thought and planning, there is always something you can do.
-Generally, I keep going through colds unless it’s a bad one.
 If I’m genuinely sick (from below the throat is a good indicator of a need to rest) though then I listen to my body and rest.
 Try to lean into your gut intuition and become best friends with your body – could you do something or are you genuinely needing a rest.
 Listen to your gut, its there for a reason.
 Rest is important.

 - Remember that its an investment – my key reason for moving is my health so on the days I can’t be bothered I remember this.
 I view working out as an investment in my mental health and physical health, especially as I age.
 All the time and money I spend (which isn’t significant) I don’t view as an expense or waste, but like putting your money into property or investments.
 It will pay dividends back both now and in the future in good health.
 To me, nothing is more important than good mental and physical health and the research on how beneficial exercise is, especially for women (through increasing bone density and resistance training lowers blood pressure to a greater extent in women which is significant as the risk for coronary artery disease for women is twice that for men for every 20mm Hg increase in blood pressure above normal levels – Caroline Criado Perez, Invisible Women – affiliate link) is pretty conclusive.